lucasls/wiremock-kotlin-extensions/README.md

 # Getting Started

-WireMock Kotlin Extensions is published to Maven Central a JCenter.
+WireMock Kotlin Extensions is published to Maven Central and JCenter.

 ## Gradle
 ```groovy